bansan85/lib2lgc/src/2lgc/pattern/publisher/README.md

 // Protobuf 3 is a need.
 syntax = "proto3";

-// Use the net.proto to support TCP publisher. import "net.proto";
+// Use the pattern_publisher.proto to support TCP publisher. import "pattern_publisher.proto";

-// By internal convention, all protobuf are in package msg but it possible to not use it. package msg;
+// By internal convention, all protobuf are in package llgc.protobuf but it possible to not use it. package llgc.protobuf.test;

-// Atomic ation.
+// Atomic message.
+message Tcp
+{
+  message Msg
-message ActionTcp {
+  {
-  // All atomic actions of a publisher must be in a sub-message. message Test {
+    // All atomic actions of a publisher must be in a sub-message. message Test
+    {
     }

-  // Then all possible atomic actions must be in a union. oneof data {
+    // Then all possible atomic actions must be in a union. oneof data
+    {
       // These two lines must be keeped unchanged to support TCP publisher.
-    // You can use the id you want. msg.net.AddSubscriber add_subscriber = 1;
+      // You can use the id you want. llgc.protobuf.pattern.publisher.AddSubscriber add_subscriber = 1;
-    msg.net.RemoveSubscriber remove_subscriber = 2;
+      llgc.protobuf.pattern.publisher.net.RemoveSubscriber remove_subscriber = 2;
-    // Then add all atomic action here.
+      // Then add all atomic message here.
       Test test = 3;
     }
   }

   // Message send to publisher.
-It's a list of atomic actions.
+It's a list of atomic messages.
-// The name of a list must be action. message ActionsTcp {
-  repeated ActionTcp action = 1;
+  // The name of a list must be msg. repeated Msg msg = 1;
+}

+message ActionsTcp {
 }
 ```